Below we look at French Money printing circa 1793…You’ll quickly see a dangerous pattern similar to American politics, QE and low-rate addiction..

 Mirabeau, for example, spoke of the printed money as “a nursery of tyranny, corruption, and delusion; a veritable delirium…a loan to an armed robber” with inevitable dangers of inflation or a bursting debt bubble.

-But soon, even Mirabeau got hooked on the drug of quick fixes, and later declared that “just one more round” of free money would be OK…but nothing more.
+But soon, even Mirabeau got hooked on the drug of quick fixes and easy French money printing, and later declared that “just one more round” of free money would be OK…but nothing more.
 As Professor White later observed in 1912: “the current toward paper money had become irresistible.”

 Of course, we have seen that same current from the Eccles building in DC as our US Central Bank evolved from a one-time 2008 “emergency injection of TARP and QE1” into a long-term drug dispenser of new money and low-rate debt for years to come—creating and extending an identical exuberance, market bubble and class of “debauched speculators” as US markets reached record highs.